How quickly will I see results?

 Initial Changes: First 1-2 Weeks

-Many patients notice significant changes in appetite and satiety within the first one to two weeks of starting medication.
-This is often one of the most noticeable effects and can be quite motivating.
-You may find that foods you previously craved are no longer appealing, and portions that once felt normal now feel too large.
-These appetite-related changes typically occur before substantial weight loss appears on the scale.
+In published trials and clinical experience, many people notice changes in appetite and satiety within the first one to two weeks of starting medication.
+Foods that were previously craved may become less appealing, and normal portions may feel too large.
+These appetite-related changes typically occur before substantial weight change appears on the scale.

-Some patients may also experience a slight initial weight loss due to reduced fluid retention or the natural effect of consuming fewer calories.
-However, this initial weight loss is often stabilized within the first few weeks as your body adjusts to the medication.
+Some people also experience slight early weight change due to reduced fluid retention or eating fewer calories, which often stabilizes within the first few weeks as the body adjusts.

-Some patients see more dramatic results in the first month, while others experience more gradual changes.
-Both patterns are normal, and neither predicts your ultimate success with the program.
-The medication works best when combined with mindful eating and lifestyle changes.
+Some people see faster early changes and others more gradual ones; both patterns are common and neither predicts ultimate outcome.
+Medication works best alongside mindful eating and lifestyle changes.

 Months 6-12 and Beyond